drlsn/CardRpg/README.md

 - (optional) To allow testing on a mobile device, you must host server on local network
   - Open port 5166, ex. on Windows https://ec.europa.eu/digital-building-blocks/sites/display/CEKB/How+to+open+a+port+on+the+firewall
   - In /trinica-net-server/src/Trinica.Api/Properties/launchSettings.json add your http://<your-local-ip>:5166 address to proper section
+- Run project in Unity (Play), Sign In/Sign Up